nicktodd/terraform-examples/autoscaling-ec2/instructions.md

-# Deploying an autoscaled cluster of EC2 instances using Terraform
+# Deploying an Autoscaled Cluster of EC2 instances Running a Spring Boot Application using Terraform

 In this exercise, you will see how Terraform can be used to deploy an autoscaled cluster of instances that are behind a load balancer.